xdevplatform/Gnip-Analysis-Pipeline/README.md

 Enrichments are defined by classes that follow the pattern found in the modules in `gnip_analysis_pipeline/enrichments/`, namely:

-1. Classes must inherit from `BaseEnrichment` in `gnip_analysis_pipeline/enrichments/enrichment_base.py`.
+1. Enrichment classes must inherit from `BaseEnrichment` in `gnip_analysis_pipeline/enrichments/enrichment_base.py`.
 Alternately, the class must define an `enrich` method that acts on a dictionary representing a Tweet payload, and must attach the resulting metadata to the payload.
-The base class abstracts these actions.
+The base class manages and hides these actions.
+Enrichment classes inheriting from `BaseEnrichment` must implement an `enrichment_value` method that accepts at Tweet payload and returns the enrichment value.

 2. Enrichment modules must contain a "class\_list" variable which contains the names of the classes to be used.
 Enrichment classes can be disabled by